How Creative Automation Solves DCO Production

 - The process becomes slower and cumbersome, from review and approval to launch and distribution.
 This means marketing teams aren’t able to react to global events and cultural moments at the speed they need

-Automating Personalized Creative for DCO
+How to Automate Personalized Creative for DCO

-Instead, teams need creative automation to transform their content production and go-to-market faster with DCO assets that carry over your unique brand voice, look, and message.
+Instead, teams need creative automation to transform their content production and go to market faster with DCO assets that carry over your unique brand voice, look, and message.

 To conclude, the technology industry is failing advertisers by positioning DCO as something you can buy and magically turn on.
 This is not true.
 The truth is DCO is a way of marketing that is the outcome of three parts: